-Domain name registrars are the companies which provide you the domain name for your blog/site.
-Your chosen domain name registrar will manage the DNS servers that direct the visitors to your blog.
+Domain Name Registrars are the companies which provide you the domain name for your blog/site.
+Your chosen domain name registrar will manage the DNS servers that direct the visitors to your site.
 They will also keep your contact information protected, help you set up SSL certificate, and so on.
 Since domain registrars play such an important role, it is crucial that you choose a reliable registrar.

 There are so many domain registrars available that people often get confused about which one they should choose.
 If you want to choose the best domain registrar, you have come to the right place.

-In today’s post, I am going to introduce you to the 7 best domain name registrars in 2017.
-After reading this post, you will able to choose one for you.
+In today’s post, I am going to introduce you to the 10 Best Cheap Domain Registrars Of 2018.
+After reading this post, you will able to choose the right one for you.

 Namecheap is one of the most popular domain registrars that are available right now.
 Transparent pricing is the primary reason behind its incredible popularity.
 Namecheap supports all the common top-level domains including .com, .net, .org along with the country-specific ones.